 Where is it?

-It's in the gym at the Moncton Wesleyan Church (or the multi-purpose room next to the gym), in the basement, at 945 Saint George Boulevard, Moncton, NB, Canada.
+It's in the Basement at the St John the Baptist Anglican Church at 28 Woolridge St., Riverview, NB, Canada.
 They have wonderful facilities.
-On very warm days, we hold the class on the lawn at the same location.
+On very warm days, we hold the class outside at the same location.
 Saturdays can be at various locations, so it's best to ask.

 When is it?

-Monday's classes are at 6pm for kids ages 4 to 12 for 1 hour.
-Adults is at 7pm for 1.75 hours.
-Thursday and Saturday are adults only.
-Saturdays are at various locations, so just ask.
+Monday's classes are at for Adults aged 13 and over at 6:45pm for 2 hours.
+Friday and Saturday are adults only.
+Saturdays can be at various locations, so just ask.
 Everything else is at the primary location.
 We may allow younger than 13 if they are mature or accompanied by an adult.

 Can I watch a class?